4 Workplace Trends Defining the HR Landscape

 - Taking the time to understand what comprises a powerful experience for Gen Z employees and candidates, and working to deliver that.

 The latest workplace trends indicate exciting challenges and potential for today's HR leaders.
-Schawbel's insightful presentation provides important focus points for companies to further develop their talent strategies for the remainder of the 2017 year and beyond.
+Schawbel's insightful presentation provides important focus points for companies to further develop their talent strategies for the remainder of 2018 and beyond.